marketing objectives examples

 In order to get more value from your customers and increase AOV (average order value) you have two options: cross-sell and upsell.

-Put in simple terms, you’re encouraging your customers to add more products/ services to their part, whether it’s for a complementary service you have (cross-sell) or for a higher tier of the same service (up-sell).
+Put in simple terms, you’re encouraging your customers to add more products/ services to their cart, whether it’s for a complementary service you have (cross-sell) or for a higher tier of the same service (up-sell).

 Before asking your customers to do so, make sure they need those services and that they might be willing to expand their budget in this direction.
 One way to make sure your customers stay open to such purchases is to ensure an excellent post-sale experience.